mutinyproject/docs/docs/design.md

 On a large scale, this unity in the system is what Mutiny is striving for.
-Linux systems have had a tendency to be disjointed at times, as the model which the system is developed in doesn't usually corrispond to the stewardship that comes with the tightly-managed attitude of something like OpenBSD.
+Linux systems have had a tendency to be disjointed at times, as the model which the system is developed in doesn't usually correspond to the stewardship that comes with the tightly-managed attitude of something like OpenBSD.

 Where we can best improve this is in the administration of a system.